KIshiharaHCI/Cyberzul/web/DailyLog.md

 Q3:

 - Logger cannot create files, does not work when I am not using the Default Configurator.

+_Xue_

+Q1:

+- Implementation of details in ranking board
+- Added necessary methods in GameBoard and AzulView

+Q2:

+- modification in class ranking board

+Q3:

+- time and speed

 **7. July, 2022**